Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

 \subsection{Irregularity Functions}

-An approximate method for calculating Westcott $g$ factors is outlined in Ref.~\citep{Molnar}, and involves integrating over low-energy neutron resonances that give rise to the non-$1/v$ behavior in the capture cross section.
-Neutron resonance data from the \textit{Atlas of Neutron Resonances} \citep{Mughabghab18} are used to define an irregularity function $\delta_{0}(v)$, which is the Lorentzian part of the Breit-Wigner formula \citep{Molnar,Byrne}.
+In order to avoid integrating over the cross section $\sigma(v)$, an approximate method for calculating Westcott $g$ factors is outlined in Ref.~\citep{Molnar} that involves integrating over low-energy neutron resonances which give rise to the non-$1/v$ behavior in the capture cross section.
+Neutron resonance data from the \textit{Atlas of Neutron Resonances}~\citep{Mughabghab18} are used to define an irregularity function $\delta_{0}(v)$, which is the Lorentzian part of the Breit-Wigner formula~\citep{Molnar,Byrne}.
 The irregularity function describes the behavior of the cross section as a function of neutron velocity near a resonance of energy $E_{r}$ and total width $\Gamma$, according to the function

-where $m_n$ is the neutron mass.
-With the irregularity function defined above, the Westcott $g$ factor can be approximated as